All Episodes

 I think I figured this out.

-And it's not big oil, and it's not OPEC.
+And it's not OPEC.

-I mean, and folks, there's one group of people that's very happy about these prices being high.
+And folks, there's one group of people that's very happy about these prices being high.

 Do you know who they are?

-The American left, Democrat Party, they're very happy about this.
+The American left, Democrat Party?

-And their candidate Obama doesn't have any interest in lowering these prices.
+And their candidate, Obama, doesn't have any interest in lowering these prices.

 Anything that comes up, any suggestion that's made, it won't work soon enough.

-Tax uh the gas tax suspension, no, no, no, no.
+Tax, the gas tax suspension, no, no, no, no.

 Silly idea.

-Uh uh drilling for more oil.
+Drilling for more oil.

 No, that's not going to solve the price today.